saulrichardson/solstice/data/cache/Grohskopf_et_al.__2023_/extracted/document.md

 ## Page 17

-mulations are not licensed in the United States, and they ypically not commercially available.
+ulations are not licensed in the United States, and they ypically not commercially available.
 More information on enza vaccines and travel is available at https://wwwnc.cdc. travel/diseases/influenza-seasonal-zoonotic-and-pandemic.